hatedabamboo/notes.hatedabamboo.me/src/posts/solving-sad-servers-scenarios-part-2.md

 OK
 ```

 In modern administration, the manual renewal of SSL certificates is a thing of the past, thanks to Certbot[^2] and Let's Encrypt[^3].
 Because of this, we usually don't have to use the `openssl` program that much.
 Personally, I use it only to check certificate dates, verify website certificates, and sometimes to generate random strings.
-For these purposes, it’s more than sufficient to write some custom shell functions or aliases[^4].
+For these purposes, it's more than sufficient to write some custom shell functions or aliases[^4].
 For more complex usage, there are some pretty good cheatsheets[^5] available, and, of course, the official documentation[^6].

 ## Scenario 15: "Manhattan": can't write data into database